Edoncy/NuoCHEN.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student from in Deparmnet of aivil Engineering at the University of Hong Kong (HKU) under supervised by [Prof. Clarence E. Choi](https://www.civil.hku.hk/pp-choice.html).
 Before start my PhD study, I also had a Msc degree from HKU.
-I obtained a B.Eng degree from Central South University (CSU) which was advised by [Prof. Jiren Xie](https://faculty.csu.edu.cn/xiejiren/zh_CN/index.htm).
+I obtained my B.Eng degree from Central South University (CSU) which was advised by [Prof. Jiren Xie](https://faculty.csu.edu.cn/xiejiren/zh_CN/index.htm).

 Research interest
 ======